CloudCityMC/SMP/README.md

-# RileyCraft
+# CloudCityMC

-IP: mc.rileycraft.tk
+IP: mc.cloudcitymc.us

 [Chat on IRC!](irc)

-### Report ANY bugs or exploits in the [issues](http://github.com/rileycraft/rileycraft.github.io/issues/new)!
+### Report ANY bugs or exploits in the [issues](http://github.com/CloudCityMC/cloudcitymc.github.io/issues/new)!
 #### You WILL be rewarded.

 <table>